 Dimensions: 4.9 x 0.8 inches

-Description: The Bushcraft Essentials fire piston is a reliable tool for lighting tinder to start a fire outdoors.
+The Bushcraft Essentials Fire Piston is a reliable tool for lighting tinder to start a fire outdoors.
 The fire piston works much in the same way as a diesel engine does.

 You insert tinder materials into the fire piston, and the compression of the piston heats the air so much that the material will catch fire.
 The fire piston comes with 4 replacement gaskets, which are made of nitrile rubber and are resistant to abrasion, heat and cold.